logo

 Seven Deadly Mobile Myths from Josh Clark

-Why Is It So Important?
+Why Is A Responsive Website So Important?

 “Today’s the day we begin globally rolling out our mobile-friendly update.
 We’re boosting the ranking of mobile-friendly pages on mobile search results.
 Now searchers can more easily find high-quality and relevant results.
 Where text is readable without tapping or zooming, tap targets are spaced appropriately, and the page avoids unplayable content or horizontal scrolling.“